 If Bible schools did a good job of teaching church history, perhaps more of their graduates would be cognizant of the fact that some major doctrines being widely embraced today were once widely understood to be biblical heresy, such as the doctrines relating to the false free-will gospel.
 However, most bible schools are part of the problem.
 Their instructors are just restating the errors that they were taught.
 Some pastors and their congregations think that “Sola Scriptura” (Scripture Alone) means that creeds and confessions are bad and that it is a virtue to not only avoid studying them, but it is a “badge of honor” to speak out against those documents.
 Nothing could be further from the truth.
 Those creeds and confessions may not be 100 percent biblically accurate, but they were painstakingly developed to avoid the many kinds of doctrinal errors that are so prevalent in the Church today.
 The Bible itself encourages us to seek counsel from others: “Where no counsel is, the people fall: but in the multitude of counsellors there is safety” Proverbs 11:14.

 5. The Gospel

 Last but certainly not least, the one thing that pastors are frequently not taught at bible schools is the TRUE gospel of Jesus Christ.
 Sure they are taught something they call the gospel but it is accurately called Arminianism or the false free-will gospel.
-In times past, even many of the bible universities were staffed by teachers who actually knew the true gospel, the gospel that includes election, predestination, total depravity, particular atonement and the sovereignty of God in the salvation process.
+In times past, many bible schools, colleges and seminaries were staffed by teachers who actually knew the true gospel, the gospel that includes election, predestination, total depravity, particular atonement and the sovereignty of God in the salvation process.
 But those days are long gone.
 And all that is left on the staff in many of today’s bible schools are misinformed or even unregenerated teachers who teach:

 - Easy believism